-Series Editor David G. Firth Consulting Editor Tremper Longman III by Paul R. House
+Series edited by David G. Firth Consulting Editor Tremper Longman III by Paul R. House

 Daniel asserts that the meaning of history is that God's kingdom is coming.
 As it does, faithful people persevere in their work for God.
 In this Tyndale commentary, Paul House shows how Daniel rewards readers who embrace its historical, literary, and theological features as key means of personal and community formation.